 Enabling people and communities to safeguard their lives and livelihood.

-Empowering collaborations and partnerships across the Western Ghats
+Empowering collaborations and partnerships across the Western Ghats and Eastern Ghats

 In a rapidly changing world, there is an emerging focus on the increasingly visible connections among the well-being of people, wildlife, and ecosystems.
-For 39 years, understanding these interrelationships between wildlife and people have guided our research and conservation efforts at the Centre for Wildlife Studies (CWS).
-Infections that emerge from wild animals, spread to domestic animals, and ultimately to humans are zoonotic in nature.
-Almost 75% of the emerging diseases in the 21st century are from wild animal reservoirs, and have spread to people.
-Scientific research has established that human actions cause spillovers of diseases into human populations.
+For 40 years, understanding these interrelationships between wildlife and people has guided our research and conservation efforts at the Centre for Wildlife Studies.

 Impact